Trump berates Qatar as Gulf stand-off escalates

 Turkey's parliament has approved deploying troops to a base in Qatar and Iran has offered to send food.

+"Until today, I have not witnessed Qatar give support to terror," Turkish President Recep Tayyip Erdogan said Friday in Istanbul.

-Bahrain's foreign minister, Sheikh Khalid bin Ahmed Al-Khalifa, is expected in Turkey on Saturday to meet President Recep Tayyip Erdogan and Foreign Minister Mevlut Cavusoglu.
+Bahrain's foreign minister, Sheikh Khalid bin Ahmed Al-Khalifa, is expected in Turkey on Saturday to meet Erdogan and Foreign Minister Mevlut Cavusoglu.

 The moves taken against Doha include banning Qatar Airways from airspace and closing Qatar's only land border with Saudi Arabia.
 The Arab states have also ordered Qataris out within 14 days.